 The pattern of pain can vary but patients usually complain of some or all of the following symptoms;

 Piriformis muscle may also be a major factor in restless legs syndrome, and releasing spasm in this muscle can make a substantial difference to RLS.
-Click here to see more about RLS on our website.

 Diagnosis and Management of Piriformis Syndrome; An Osteopathic Approach.